 The best way to clean all three types is to submerge them completely in a small can of paraffin.

-Use a stiff brush to scrub the outside and remove all traces of dirt and grit.
+to scrub the outside and remove all traces of dirt and grit.

 With sealed metal filler caps, work the brush through the breather holes to remove as much dirt as possible from the wire gauze filter inside.
 Repeat the cleaning procedure inside the cap body tube.